 U.S. Department of Energy Science Undergraduate Laboratory Internship (SULI) program: The program encourages undergraduate students to pursue science, technology, engineering, and mathematics (STEM) careers by providing research experiences, under the guidance of laboratory/facility staff scientists or engineers, on projects supporting the Department of Energy (DOE) mission.
 Read more information about SULI and access the online application.

-HHMI Janelia Undergraduate Scholar Program at the Janelia Farm Research Campus: Howard Hughes Medical Institute offers a 10-week summer research program.
-Located in Ashburn, VA.
-All living expenses paid plus a $5,000 research stipend and travel support.
+HHMI Janelia Undergraduate Scholar Program at the Janelia Farm Research Campus: Howard Hughes Medical Institute offers a 10-week summer research program, which is located in Ashburn, VA.
+All living expenses are paid plus a $5,000 research stipend and travel support.
 Opportunities are available in a variety of research topics.
-The summer research program at the Farm Research Campus is located in Manhattan, Kansas and provides a $4,500 stipend for the summer, room and board at Kansas State, and a $300 travel allowance.
+The summer research program at the Farm Research Campus is located in Manhattan, KS, and provides a $4,500 stipend for the summer, room and board at Kansas State, and a $300 travel allowance.
 Opportunities are available in a variety of research topics.
 View a description of other research programs at K-State.

 University of Iowa Nanoscience and Nanotechnology Institute Summer Research Experience Program The program will provide approximately eight undergraduate students with research experience in cutting edge topics related to environmental and health aspects of nanoscience and nanotechnology.
 REU participants will have the opportunity to work with faculty mentors from the departments of Chemical and Biochemical Engineering, Civil and Environmental Engineering, Chemistry and Pharmacy.
 Housing and a $4,500 stipend provided.